Here at St Clare's R C Primary School our Pupil Attendance expectation is 97% and above.

 If your child is absent from school, IT IS YOUR responsibility as a Parent/Carer to inform the school.

-You can email : email@example.com or telephone 0161 740 4993, please clearly state your child's name, class and the reason for absence
+You can message through the School Gateway app, email : email@example.com or telephone 0161 740 4993, please clearly state your child's name, class and the reason for absence

 Not informing the school of the reason for absence could result in the absence not being authorised.